zdharma-continuum/zinit-annex-bin-gem-node/README.md

 gem"[{path-to-binary} <-] !{gem-name} [-> {name-of-the-function}]; …"
 ```

-Installs the gem of the name `{gem-name}` with `$GEM_HOME` set to the plugin's or snippet's directory.
+Installs the gem of `{gem-name}` with `$GEM_HOME` set to the plugin's or snippet's directory.
 In other words,
 the gem and its dependencies will be installed locally in that directory.

-In the second form, it also creates a wrapper function identical to the one created with `fbin''` ice.
+The second form also creates a wrapper function identical to the one created with `fbin''` ice.

 #### Example<a name="example-1"></a>